bjuncklaus/darknet/README.md

 ## 6 - Configuration files
 - In the 'data' directory, create a `obj.names` file, where every line should be a different class names
-- In the 'cfg' directory, create a `obj.data` file with the following text:
+- In the 'cfg' directory, create a `obj.data` file with the following text (classes = number of classes/objects to train on):
   ```
   classes = 1
   train = data/train.txt